 You may also opt to enroll in a driver's education course, either through your school or at an accredited program possibly offered over the summer break.
 This is not a wholly necessary step to acquiring a license, but the added study will make you a better driver.

 Completing a driving course may also simplify the route to earning full driving privileges and may, in some cases, allow you to skip the driving test.
-You may get a full license at 16 1/2 by completing an approved driving course.
+You may get a full license at 16 1/2 years old by completing an approved driving course.